Skip to content

 What is GivBack?

-GivBack is GivEnergy's grid services programme.
-It's a permanent scheme that enrolls your battery in automated grid service events — periods when the national grid operator needs to balance electricity supply and demand.
+GivBack is GivEnergy's permanent grid services programme.
+It enrolls your battery in automated grid service events — periods when the national grid needs to balance supply and demand.

-How it works: When the grid is under high demand, GivEnergy remotely controls your battery to export stored energy back to the network.
-In return, you earn payments from GivEnergy.
+When the grid is under high demand, GivEnergy remotely controls your battery to export stored energy back to the network.
+In return, you earn payments.
 Events typically occur between 4 PM and 8 PM but can happen at any time.

-You can join anytime if eligible.
 There's no annual commitment.
-However, once enrolled, your battery will participate in all scheduled grid events automatically — participation is mandatory, not optional.
+However, once enrolled, your battery participates in all scheduled grid events automatically — participation is mandatory, not optional per event.

-Completely automated.
 No manual intervention required during events.
 Your battery responds to remote signals and handles all charging and discharging automatically.
+Your normal schedule resumes after each event.

 Eligibility (all required)